Today, growth is about relationships.

 - The use cases and need states that Audi would need to solve for.

-- Audi orchestrates a direct platform of branded products, content and owner experiences.
+- Audi develops a direct platform of branded products, content, and owner experiences.

 - Dealers facilitate in-person product sales, financing, and vehicle maintenance.

-- Suppliers can offer value-added products and services in a curated marketplace.
+- Suppliers offer value-added products and services in a curated marketplace.

-As Audi’s leaders continue to refine and extend the myAudi direct platform, they will provide customers with more direct value, gather more direct customer data, and further reinforce a direct-to-Audi interaction mindset.
-The result: Audi builds deeper direct-customer relationships by orchestrating customers’ experiences, providing access and information owners need, when they need it.
+As Audi’s leaders continue to refine and extend the myAudi platform, they will provide customers more direct value, gather more direct customer data, and reinforce a direct-to-Audi interaction mindset.
+The result is deeper, more direct relationships with customers, who can now access the information and services they need, when they need them.

-This approach designs for human behavior and supports a long-term vision of what a future mobility ecosystem will look like.
-By creating the right tools and data flow, Audi introduces a digital ownership experience that feels like a consumer relationship with Audi, the brand, not with a singular dealership.
+This human-centered approach supports a long-term vision of what a future mobility ecosystem could look like.
+By creating the right tools and data flow, Audi will expand the digital ownership experience for owners, and further develop a direct relationship with them that complements the one they have with dealerships.

-Beyond a myopic “consumer brand” focus, Audi instead is embracing a holistic, integrated strategy that supports dealers and customers alike.
+More than just a myopic “consumer brand” focus, Audi instead embraces a holistic, integrated strategy that supports dealers and customers alike.

-All brands, B2C and B2B alike, must rethink their value networks, to proactively orchestrate customers’ and end-users’ holistic, ideal experiences.
+All brands, B2C and B2B alike, must rethink their value networks to orchestrate customers’ and end-users’ ideal holistic experiences.

-Direct doesn’t mean disintermediate.
+Direct doesn’t mean disintermediated.
 Brands need partners to meet customers’ 360° expectations.
 Each player must consider the greatest value they could provide, and make tradeoffs that maximize value to the whole.

 To frame direct relationship opportunities, dive into our “Insights Formation” framework which is the first step in determining “How to Win,” and focuses on current and potential future “Value Networks.”